rkonoplev/dniester/docs/en/CODE_STYLE_SETUP.md

 2. Check `File → Settings → Tools → Actions on Save`
 3. Ensure code scheme = "Project"

-### If Checkstyle shows many errors:
+### If Checkstyle or PMD shows many errors:
 - This is normal!
-Checkstyle checks quality, not formatting
+These tools check code quality and potential issues, not just formatting.
-- Fix errors gradually or configure more lenient rules
+- Fix errors gradually or configure more lenient rules in their configuration files (`checkstyle.xml`, `pmd.xml`).